jundalisay/spblist/content/en/research/hawking/grand/part-02.md

 ---
-heading: Part 1c
+heading: Part 2
 title: "Viking Mythology"
-description: ""
+description: "IN VIKING MYTHOLOGY, Skoll and Hati chase the sun and the moon.
+When the wolves catch either one, there is an eclipse."
 weight: 6
 image: /covers/design.jpg
 ---